Sun2yKid/Go/A Tour of Go/readme.md

 test that a key is present with a two-value assignment, if key is in m , ok is true, else ok is false and elem is the zero value for the map's element type. :
 > elem, ok := m[key]

+## Function closures
+Go functions may be closures.
+A closure is a function value that references variables from outside its body.
+The function may access and assign to the referenced variables; in this sense the function is "bound" to the variables.